nirvdrum/native-image-playground/README.md

 ### Profile: jni-libjvm-polyglot

 The _jni-libjvm-polyglot_ profile builds a C++ launcher that uses JNI to load a copy of the JVM as a shared library.
-Once loaded, the launcher program uses Truffle's Java-based polyglot API to call JavaScript and Ruby implementations of the Haverstein distance algorithm.
-While this build does not use code built by GraalVM's native image tool, it still requires using `gu install ruby` to install the TruffleRuby JAR, which is then loaded for execution of any Ruby code.
+Once loaded, the launcher program uses Truffle's Java-based polyglot API to call JavaScript and Ruby implementations of the Haversine distance algorithm (both ports of the Apache SIS Java implementation).
+While this profile does not use code built by GraalVM's native image tool, it still requires using `gu install ruby` to install the TruffleRuby JAR, which is then loaded for execution of any Ruby code.
+Graal.js is bundled with the GraalVM distribution, so it is available out-of-the box.

 ```
 $ mvn -P jni-libjvm-polyglot -D skipTests=true clean package